 - Ask your students to describe characteristics of flowers and make a list on the board.

-- After brainstorming characteristics of the flower for the motivator, review and discuss the reproductive functions of flowers with the class.
-The flower attracts pollinators, such as insects and birds, and makes seeds that will grow into new plants.
+- After brainstorming characteristics of flowers for the Interest Approach — Engagement, review and discuss the reproductive functions of flowers with the class.
+Flowers attract pollinators, such as insects and birds, and makes seeds that will grow into new plants.

-- Ask students if they know what a pollinator is.
-Explain that pollinators are animals that move pollen from the male part of flowers to the female part of flowers.
+- Ask the students if they know what a pollinator is.
+Explain that pollinators are animals and insects that move pollen from the male part of flowers to the female part of flowers.
 Most plants require pollination to reproduce.
-Ask students if they can think of any examples of pollinators.
+Ask the students if they can think of any examples of pollinators.

 - Arrange broccoli, artichokes, and cauliflower in a vase of water.
 Tell your students that you received a beautiful bouquet of flowers.
 Show them your bouquet.
 Discuss that broccoli, cauliflower, and artichokes are flowers that people eat.